 Personal fitness trainers recommend that you begin in a plank position with your arms extended, then lower your body until your chest touches the floor.
 Keep your body straight and elbows close to your sides, then push yourself back and forth.
 Do as many push-ups as possible every week.

-4. Dead lifts— Strength Training for Women That Even Beginners Can Do
+4. Dead lifts— Strength Training for Beginners

 The dead lift is a strength training exercise where a loaded bar or barbell is lifted off the ground to the hips level and then lowered to the ground.